 Eva Hellström-Lindberg group

-- Swedish Cancer Society
+- The Swedish Cancer Society

-- Swedish Research Council
+- The Scientific Research Council

 - Stockholm County Council Research funds

 Teresa Mortera Blanco, PhD, Senior Lab manager

 Marios Dimitriou, Associate professor

 Magnus Tobiasson, MD, PhD, Senior post doc

 Isabel Hofman, PhD, post doc

 Maria Creignou, MD, PhD PhD student